The British Army has announced further details of Future Soldier, its most radical programme of transformation in over 20 years.

-Army personnel will be given more control over their career choices as part of The Army People Plan, scheduled to be published early 2022.
+Army personnel will be given more control over their career choices as part of The Army People Plan, scheduled to be published in early 2022.
 A new Career Management Portal, for both Reserve and Regular personnel, will allow soldiers to apply to change their role, cap badge or trade online.

 The announcements are part of a series of pioneering changes to maximise opportunities available to all Army recruits regardless of education and background.
 Soldiers commissioning from the ranks will not be limited on how far they can be promoted, increasing the opportunity for a Private soldier to leave the Army as a General.

-A Force Mental Health Team will be established within the Field Army, who will be able to help support the promotion of mental health & wellbeing as well as providing a deployable healthcare capability in support of persistent engagement.
+A Force Mental Health Team will be established within the Field Army, who will be able to help support the promotion of mental health & wellbeing as well as provide a deployable healthcare capability in support of persistent engagement.